tailcallhq/tailcallhq.github.io/docs/directives/add-field.md

 }
 ```

-In conclusion, the `@addField` operator helps tidy up your schema and streamline data fetching by reducing query depth, promoting better performance and simplicity.
+In conclusion, the `@addField` directive helps tidy up your schema and streamline data fetching by reducing query depth, promoting better performance and simplicity.